gkorpal/gkorpal.github.io/_reading/book-list.md

 * **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
 Also contains proofs of theorems belonging to "Geometry of Numbers."
   * **Topics in Number Theory (Volumes I and II)** by *W. J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
 The volume 1 part can be used as an introduction to elementary number theory.

-## Algebraic Number Theory

-* **Number Fields** by *D. Marcus*: A very good introductory text on algebraic number theory (chapters 2 to 5), where most big proofs are in the form of exercises.
-When I read this book in 2016, it was available only in old typewriter font but fortunately in 2018 Springer released its LaTeX edition!
-For supplementary reading, it is worth looking into the [expository articles by Keith Conrad](https://kconrad.math.uconn.edu/blurbs/).
-  * **Algebraic number theory and Fermat's last theorem** by *I. Stewart and D. Tall*: It nicely illustrates the calculation of class numbers using examples.
-  * **Algebraic Number Theory, a Computational Approach** by *W. Stein*: The chapters 2 to 8 complement Marcus' book by providing many examples solved using SageMath.
-It is freely [available online](https://wstein.org/books/ant/).
-* **Algebraic Number Theory** by *J. Neukirch* (translated from the German by N. Schappacher): A really nice second introduction to algebraic number theory for someone interested in arithmetic geometry.
-It serves the purpose of standard reference for global fields and local fields.
-I have read parts of Chapter I, II, IV and VII.
-  * **p-adic Numbers: An Introduction** by *F. Q. Gouvêa*: A good supplementary text for basic facts about $p$-adic numbers.
-* **Class Field Theory** by *J.S.
-Milne*: This is good for learning local class field theory from the perspective of Galois cohomology (unlike Neukirch).
-I have read parts of Chapter I, II, III and V. It is freely [available online](https://www.jmilne.org/math/CourseNotes/cft.html).
-  * **Primes of the Form $x^2 + ny^2$** by *D. Cox*: For a working knowledge of the important results of global class field theory one should read this as per [this advice](https://mathoverflow.net/a/6940/). *I haven't read this book.*

 ## Analytic Number Theory

 * **An Introduction to the Theory of Numbers** by *G. H. Hardy and E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.